jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: But all those acids should have come out, then.

 A: No. No, because your body can't eliminate it without fat.
 You just dissolve it and it all retains in the body.
-So you've got a tremendous amount of [unintelligible].
+So you've got a tremendous amount of dump.
 You just need to eat a lot more cream with it.

 Q: Okay.

 A: A lot more cream.
 Less butter.
 And concentrate on cream as long as you're having a burning...
 He's got a burning rectum.
 A hot rectum.

-Q: Woo!

 Q: Woo!